flix/book/src/data-types.md

 Consequently, type errors are always reported with respect to the actual underlying types.

-#### Warning
+> **Note:** A type alias cannot be recursively defined in terms

-A type alias cannot be recursively defined in terms of itself.
+> of itself.
+The Flix compiler will detect and report such
-The Flix compiler will detect and report such recursive cycles.
+> recursive cycles.